The Take-logo

 Ask host to enable sharing for playback control

-The United Kingdom’s Supreme Court has ruled that a woman is defined by “biological sex” under equality law.
-The decision could limit transgender women’s access to essential services and set a lasting legal precedent.
-As hate crimes rise, what will this mean for the daily lives and rights of transgender women in the UK?
-In this episode: Jess O’Thomson, Journalist and legal researcher Episode credits: This episode was produced by Chloe K. Li, Sonia Bhagat, and Amy Walters with Sarí el-Khalili, Phillip Lanos, Spencer Cline, Khaled Soltan, Kisaa Zehra, Remas Alhawari, Mariana Navarrete, Kingwell Ma, and our guest host, Natasha Del Toro.
-It was edited by Noor Wazwaz.
+As global attention turned to Israel and Iran, violence against Palestinians continued.
+In Gaza, people are still being bombed and starved.
+What does this moment reveal about who gets protected, and who is forgotten?
+In this episode: Diana Buttu, (@dianabuttu), Human rights lawyer and analyst Episode credits: This episode was produced by Marcos Bartolomé, Sonia Bhagat, Chloe K. Li, with Phillip Lanos, Spencer Cline, Kisaa Zehra, Mariana Navarrete, Melanie Marich Remas Alhawari, Khaled Soltan and guest host Manuel Rápalo.
+It was edited by Kylene Kiang and Noor Wazwaz.
 Our sound designer is Alex Roldan.
 Our video editors are Hisham Abu Salah and Mohannad Al-Melhem.
-Alexandra Locke is The Take’s executive producer.
+Alexandra Locke is the Take’s executive producer.
 Ney Alvarez is Al Jazeera’s head of audio.
-Connect with us: @AJEPodcasts on Instagram, X, Facebook, Threads and YouTube
+Connect with us: @AJEPodcasts on Twitter, Instagram, Facebook, Threads and YouTube

 Ask host to enable sharing for playback control